Pierre-Gilles/lagom/_posts/2021-02-17-living-in-greece-as-a-digital-nomad.md

 After spending summer 2020 in Barcelona (Spain) with my girlfriend, we decided to move to Greece for the end of the year.
 We were expecting to go to Bali at first, but we couldn’t go there due to coronavirus.
 So we stayed in Europe, in the only country with a great temperature during fall.

-We started with 2 weeks of travelling, going from Athen, to Mykonos, Paros, Naxos, Santorini, and finally Crete, our final destination.
+We started with 2 weeks of travelling, going from Athens, to Mykonos, Paros, Naxos, Santorini, and finally Crete, our final destination.

-We didn’t work in the island, it was just holidays, and I don’t think it would have been easy to work: wifi is not that great in the island, and all those places are designed for tourists.
+We didn’t work in the islands, it was just holidays, and I don’t think it would have been easy to work: wifi is not that great in the islands, and all those places are designed for tourists.

 ## Our holidays in Athens & the Greek Islands

-### Athen
+### Athens

-We landed in Athen end of September 2020, and we stayed a few days there.
+We landed in Athens end of September 2020, and we stayed a few days there.
 We visited as much as we could, and enjoyed our first bites of Greek food.

-We were amazed how cheap the prices are in Athen, and how good is the food.
+We were amazed how cheap the prices are in Athens, and how good is the food.
 It seemed very authentic and very local to us, even more when we compared to the Island that are very touristy.

 ![Athens](/assets/img/2020-greece/IMG_7169.jpeg)